IOT-1day-discovery/IOT-1day-discovery/README.md

 git submodule init
 git submodule update
 ```

+Python dependencies can be installed with pip: `pip install -r requirements.txt`.
+However, `libclang` cannot be installed via pip since it is not managed in its repositories.
+In our experience, `libclang` is installed with clang/llvm.
+In order to be able to use the python interface for `libclang`, the python's libclang (clang.index) must accessible via `PYTHONPATH` and the C library has to reside within the `LD_LIBRARY_PATH`

 ## iotfw-tool
 `iotfw-tool` is the tool used to crawl and extract information about files in unpacked firmware images.
 List of available actions with basic description can be obtained by running: